 From 2014 to 2017, the group focused on the Gallery at the Lewis Centre and started more art classes and meet-ups in a nearby studio area in the Lewis Centre.
 Classes included flower arranging, painting, and sculpting.

-We will be moving into a new space in January 2018.
-Watch for details.
+We moved into a new space in the W.B.
+Lewis Centre in January 2018.